tssan/cftutorials/content/Tutorials/static-page-generator.md

 `pelican-quickstart`

-There will be few steps that are a basic configuration for your blog.
+Quickstart will guide you through few steps providing basic configuration for your blog.
 Remember that all of settings below can be changed later on in `pelicanconf.py` file.
 Let's discuss them step by step:

 * `> Where do you want to create your new web site? [.]` - It is a relative path to the content folder.
 I recommend leave it as default.
 Just hit ENTER.